-Trade payables are unsecured and are usually paid within 30 days of recognition.
+Trade payables are unsecured and settlement is usually made within 30 days of recognition.
 The carrying amounts of trade and other payables are assumed to be the same as their fair values, due to their short term nature.

-2023 2022

 \$ \$

 Trade creditors - -

-Accruals 10,700 10,000
+Accruals 10,70 0

-Subtotal trade creditors and accruals 10,700 10,000
+Subtotal trade creditors and accruals11,00010,70 0

-Payables to other reporting units
+Payables to other reporting units -

-Subtotal payables to other reporting units -
+Subtotal payables to other reporting units - -

-Total trade payables 10,700 10,000

-Note 6B - Other payables

-2023 2022

-\$ \$

-Payable to employers for making payroll deductions of membership subscriptions - -

-Legal costs -

-Total other payables - -
+Total payables 11,000 10,70 0